Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 Sample90to95C <- as_tibble(Sample90to95C) # convert data frame to tibble
 ```

-## Observation Counts 2
+## Count Observations 02

-The following code chunk checks the number of observations for each
+The following code chunk calculates the number of observations for each
 outcome level of the new `CRECordinal` variable.

 ``` r